General Study Seating

 - Internet access via ethernet and wireless card (BYO laptop)

-Additional private group study rooms are located on the first floor (125, 184 and 185).
+Additional private group study rooms are located on the first floor (Rooms 125, 184 and 185).
 Rooms are available to students, staff and faculty any time during open library hours.
+Priority use of these rooms is given to groups of two or more people.

 Nine study carrels are available for use by faculty and graduate students.
 Each carrel will be allotted to one person per semester.
 Carrels come available each Fall, Spring and Summer semester and must be applied for at the start of each semester.